01fe23bcs144/DAA-project/README.md

 ---

-### 5 The need of array query algorithms and their implications.
-Their applications and principles need to be discussed
+### 5. The need of array query algorithms and their implications.
+Their applications and principles need to be discussed.
 Array query algorithms significantly improve data retrieval and update efficiency:
 - **Segment Tree**: Efficiently manages range queries, enabling operations such as finding sums or minimums in logarithmic time.
 - **Fenwick Tree (BIT)**: Optimizes prefix sum queries and updates.